Shaken Baby Syndrome vs. the Calming Head ‘Jiggle’

 Shaken Baby Syndrome (SBS) is a tragic problem where ~,300 babies are injured by their caregivers every year (25% die and 80% of the survivors are permanently brain damaged).

-The #1 trigger of SBS is a crying baby (and the violent motion that a frustrated parent uses to shake the baby's head, usually whipping it roughly 1-2 feet back and forth).
+The #1 trigger and most common cause of shaken baby syndrome is a crying baby (and the violent motion that a frustrated parent uses to shake the baby's head, usually whipping it roughly 1-2 feet back and forth).

 I am happy to report that over the past 15 years, millions of parents have been taught the Happiest Baby 5 S’s to imitate the baby's soothing womb rhythms to turn on the Calming Reflex, and quickly soothe their baby's crying.

 Can other types of movement cause SBS?
 The National Center on Shaken Baby Syndrome reports that SBS is not caused by "tossing a baby in the air, jogging with your baby, or driving over bumps in your car.”
 They further state: